General Regulations Respecting the Control and Management of the National Historic Parks of Canada

 (c) discard any unused match or any article or substance that could cause the kindling of a fire, except in a receptacle provided for that purpose by the Superintendent;

-(d) operate any machine or equipment that may cause the kindling of a fire, unless precautions satisfactory to the Superintendent have been taken to prevent the kindling of a fire;
+(d) operate any machine or equipment that may cause the kindling of a fire, unless reasonable precautions have been taken;

-(e) when removing or disposing of brush or any inflammable material, allow such material to be accumulated, stored, handled, transported or disposed of in a manner other than in a manner satisfactory to the Superintendent; or
+(e) when removing or disposing of brush or any inflammable material, allow the brush or inflammable material to be accumulated, stored, handled, transported or disposed of in an unreasonable manner; or